EmmaBeansHare/EmmaHare/README.md

 Interested in programming, digital design, PC-builds, but also nature and writing 🌿

-Fluent in English, German, Slovak and Czech || Conversant in Russian and Polish 🌍
+Fluent in English, German and Slovak || Conversant in Russian, Polish and Czech🌍

-Fun fact: I'm known as BakedBeansOnToast on most other platforms 🫘
+Fun fact: I'm known as BakedBeansOnToast on most other platforms🫘

 She/Her